ou-astrophysics/DeepLearningLectureMaterial/README.md

 The notebook itself contains detailed instructions and explains the problems you need to solve.

 ## Resources
-Before attempting this section you should read [On the Estimation of Confidence Intervals for Binomial Population Proportions in Astronomy: The Simplicity and Superiority of the Bayesian Approach](https://arxiv.org/pdf/1012.0566.pdf) by Ewan Cameron.
+Before attempting this section you should read "[_On the Estimation of Confidence Intervals for Binomial Population Proportions in Astronomy: The Simplicity and Superiority of the Bayesian Approach_](https://arxiv.org/pdf/1012.0566.pdf)" by Ewan Cameron.

 You may need to refer to the online documentation for `numpy` and `matplotlib`.
 Note that some of the words rendered in `monospaced` font in the `Section-4.ipynb` notebook are links to relevant documentation.